 Greece is renowned for its mythology; the Gods, her ancient history and philosophers.
 But fairytales?
 Not so much.
-Hidden in the depths of the Monastiraki – the famous tourist area of Athens, lies a little fairy tale, in the guise of a themed cafe.
+Hidden in the depths of Monastiraki – the famous tourist area of Athens – lies a little fairy tale in the guise of a themed cafe.
 Here I take a look at Little KooK, a themed cafe in Athens, Greece.